Fraud and abuse

 Text

-When that trust is breached, there is a cost to everyone.
+When that trust is breached, it affects everyone.

 The workers’ compensation system is funded by premiums paid by Saskatchewan employers.
-Fraud or abuse can have long-term adverse consequences on employer premium rates, worker benefits and treatment.
+Fraud and abuse can lead to increased premium rates, reduced worker benefits and compromised treatment quality.

-The WCB will not tolerate fraud or abuse from any party.
-Those who abuse the system with intent face the possibility of prosecution under the Criminal Code.
-The WCB continues to identify and eliminate fraudulent activity.
-You can help by understanding what fraud is and notifying us about suspected fraud/abuse.
+The WCB does not tolerate fraud or abuse from any party.
+Those who engage in fraudulent activities face potential prosecution under the Criminal Code.
+The WCB is committed to identifying and eliminating fraudulent activity.
+You can help by understanding what constitutes fraud and reporting any suspected fraud or abuse.

 Contact